Ecosurety’s approach to modern slavery

 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery and human trafficking taking place within our business or our supply chain.

-This is the second annual statement on slavery and human trafficking and details the steps taken by Ecosurety to prevent modern slavery in its business for the financial year ending 31 December 2020 and has been published in accordance with the Modern Slavery Act 2015 Section 54.
+This is the third annual statement on slavery and human trafficking and details the steps taken by Ecosurety to prevent modern slavery in its business for the financial year ending 31st December 2022 and has been published in accordance with the Modern Slavery Act 2015 Section 54.

 Due to the nature of our organisation and our direct activities we deem ourselves to have a low risk of modern slavery.

-Ecosurety was established in 2003 and has grown to become the 2nd largest compliance scheme in the UK, employing 40 people.
-Our Goal is ‘Change for Good’.
-Our aim to create change in the compliance market, turning a ‘tax’ into an opportunity with a focus on sustainable, quality recycling.
+Ecosurety was established in 2003 and has grown to become the 2nd largest compliance scheme in the UK, employing 70 people.
+Our Goal is ‘To accelerate change towards an environmentally sustainable world’.

 As a B Corp™ certified business, Ecosurety meets the highest verified standards of social and environmental performance, transparency, and accountability - placing people and planet at the same level as profit.